Bicycle and motorcycle dynamics: Braking

 Most of the braking force of standard upright bikes comes from the front wheel.
 As the analysis above shows, if the brakes themselves are strong enough, the rear wheel is easy to skid, while the front wheel often can generate enough stopping force to flip the rider and bike over the front wheel.
 This is called a stoppie if the rear wheel is lifted but the bike does not flip, or an endo (abbreviated form of end-over-end) if the bike flips.
 On long or low bikes, however, such as cruiser motorcycles and recumbent bicycles, the front tire will skid instead, possibly causing a loss of balance.
 Assuming no loss of balance, it is possible to calculate optimum braking performance depending on the bike's geometry, the location of center of gravity of bike and rider, and the maximum coefficient of friction.

 In the case of a front suspension, especially telescoping fork tubes, the increase in downward force on the front wheel during braking may cause the suspension to compress and the front end to lower.
 This is known as brake diving.
-A riding technique that takes advantage of how braking increases the downward force on the front wheel is known as trail braking.
+A cornering technique that takes advantage of how braking increases the downward force on the front wheel is known as trail braking.